theiscnp/Asset_Load_Controller/readme.md

 __To fully implement this component though__, we're going to have to index/"datafy" all our `<script>` and `<link>`, js and css inclusion, into instead being a js array/object, or php array passed to js, of the files there is to be included on the current page.

-Pass an array of assets to the 'load' function as in this example:
+Initialize with settings and pass your list of assets to the 'load' function as in this example:

 ```JS